oottppxx/enigma2/plugins/budweiser/README.md

 * play the selected audio source (via the system audio device).

-Alternative audio sources are currently (this might change at any time in the future) pre-defined on the sources.json file (no need to reload the plugin on edits to this file).
+Alternative audio sources are currently (this might change at any time in the future) pre-defined in the sources.json file (no need to reload the plugin on edits to this file).

 Currently (this might change at any time in the future) the sources.json file